NBAlexis/CudaLatticeGauge/README.md

 =================== Ubuntu ========================

 NOTE: The Linux environment is the run-time environment for us.
-So the default is DOUBLE-precision float, and architecture compute_61,sm_61.
+Now the default is DOUBLE-precision float, and architecture compute_61,sm_61.

 put